webcpu/PizzaOrdering/README.md

 4. Assume that I only need to develop the app for iPhone.
 I can develop an app for iPhone and iPad, I just don't have enough time to do it.

-5. Assume I might be able to use incorrect pictures because the app can't get the necessary pictures from Backend which doens't support it.
+5. Assume I might be able to use incorrect pictures because the app can't get the necessary pictures from Backend which doesn't support it.